finale-lua/lua-scripts/docs/rgp-lua/rgp-lua-configuration.md

 **About.** Shows information about RGP Lua and its components.

-**Enforce Trusted Code Policy.** Check this option to enforce trusted code.
-A future version of _RGP Lua_ will remove this option and always enforce trusted code, but it is optional in the current version to facilitate a smooth transition.

 **System Prefix.** Opens the [System Prefix Dialog](#system-prefix-dialog).

 **Download Scripts.** Opens the [Finale Lua](https://www.finalelua.com/) website which allows you to download scripts that can then be added to the configuration list.